oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

 2. Save in your downloads folder.

 We strongly recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
-Skip to *Task 3* to follow our recommendations.
-If you would rather use an exiting VCN then proceed to the next step as indicated below to update your existing VCN with the required Egress rules.

 ## Task 2: Setup Compute
 Open [OCI console](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2F)  and login with your account credentials.